 The trail continues until you climb some stairs next to the falls before turning right towards the train bridge which incorporates a pedestrian path.
 Once you’re on the other side, you’re back at Laufen Castle where you started.

-Best Time To Visit Rhine Falls
+Best Time To Visit the Rhine Falls

-To experience the largest waterfall in Europe in all its might, the spring and summer months are best when the rate of flow is at its highest.
+To experience the biggest waterfall in Europe in all its might, the spring and summer months are best when the rate of flow is at its highest.
 However, there is also something special about visiting in winter when you may have a snow-white backdrop.

 The rate of flow is generally highest in May and June.
 This is a really good time to visit because it’s also before the school holidays when the tourist numbers increase.
 We visited on a gloriously sunny day at the end of May.
 The viewing platforms did have lots of visitors on them, but we could easily move between the platforms.